deepset-ai/haystack-home/content/blog/how-to-prevent-prompt-injections/index.md

 ---
 layout: blog-post
-title: How to prevent prompt injections: An incomplete guide
+title: How to Prevent Prompt Injections: An Incomplete Guide
 description: Learn how to prevent prompt injections leveraging our new open-source model and dataset.
 featured_image: thumbnail.png
 images: ["blog/how-to-prevent-prompt-injections/thumbnail.png"]